Agua de Tuna (Prickly Pear Agua Fresca)

 prickly pear agua fresca drink

-I’ve loved prickly pears ever since I was a little girl.
-In Mexico, they’re called “tunas,” not to be confused with tuna fish – that’s “atún” in Spanish, and are often served whole, in a cup, topped with chile salt and lime juice as a snack.
-There is a variety of cactus fruits that range in flavor, but the ones I use are in the photos below and you can use either green or red – the flavor is similar and both work well in this recipe.
+Ever since I was a little girl, I have loved prickly pears.
+In Mexico, they’re called “tunas,” not to be confused with tuna fish – that’s “atún” in Spanish.
+Prickly pears are often served peeled, in a cup or plastic bag, topped with chile salt and lime juice as a snack.
+There is a variety of cactus fruits that range in flavor, color, and size, but the ones I use are in the photos below.
+Feel free to use either green or red – the flavor is similar and both work well in this recipe.

 prickly pear margarita